-Two new questions pertaining to the temporary and seasonal nature of a person's current main job were added to the MEPS questionnaire as of 2001.
-The resulting new file variable TEMPJOB indicates whether a current main job is temporary (e.g., is the current main job for a limited amount of time or until the completion of a project).
-The new variable SESNLJOB indicates either that a current main job is available only during certain times of the year or that the individual is working throughout the entire year at that job.
+Two variables on the file pertain to the temporary and seasonal nature of a person's main or miscellaneous job.
+The variable TEMPJOB indicates whether a main or miscellaneous job is temporary (e.g., is a current main job for a limited amount of time or until the completion of a project).
+The variable SESNLJOB indicates either that a main or miscellaneous job is available only during certain times of the year or that the individual is working throughout the entire year at that job.
 Teachers and other school personnel who work only during the school year are considered to work year round.
-The related questions are asked both when a current main job is initially reported as well as during a review of that job.
-If a respondent reports during a review of a job that the job has ended, these new variables are still asked.
-These questions are not asked of newly reported miscellaneous jobs, last job outside of reference period, and retirement jobs.
+In the collection instrument, the questions related to temporary and seasonal job characteristics are asked both when a current job is initially reported as well as during a review of that job.
+If a respondent reports during a review of a job that the job has ended, the questions are still asked.
+These questions are not asked of newly reported former miscellaneous jobs, last job outside of reference period, and retirement jobs.